rvounik/frontend2/README.md

 # Notes

-- Note that ES6 spread operator is not supported yet since its not JS spec. so unless you include 3 huge plugins (of which one cannot be found) this isnt going to work.
+- Note that ES6 spread operator is not supported yet since its not JS spec.
+So unless you include 3 huge plugins (of which one cannot be found) this isnt going to work.
 More details: https://github.com/babel/babel-preset-env/issues/326
 - Currently there is no Redux middleware (Thunk) configured.
 Instead, all asynchronous code that communicates with external services is written using a Promise that calls the action when successful.
 This seems a better, safer approach.
 - You can build for production using yarn run build:prod.
 This changes the outcome of some of the configured tasks.
 - Note that in dev mode console will throw a warning invalid prop children supplied.
 Please ignore this for now.
 - To run a specific test, edit the "roots" key in package.json
+- Note that *src/js/utils/common.js* gets executed on page load.
+Useful for some third-party libraries!)
+- Configuration for the ES and CSS linter can be found in the root of the project.